praneethgangipelly/FruitFever/README.md

 ```bash
 sh RUN.sh GameStarter
 ```
-If you want to create your own levels you can execute:
+If you want to create your own levels you want to execute:
 ```
 sh RUN.sh DesignerStarter
 ```